Powellmj/Mern/README.md

 - Group deletion - group owner can delete their groups
 - Discussions - group members can post comments in a discussion
 - Event deletion - event owner can delete their own events
-- Calender - users are able to see events on a calender
+- Calendar - users are able to see events on a calendar
 - Search - users can look for events by category and location radius